-Operational risk management includes conduct vision, which is subject to mitigating procedures to assess product design and incentive models.
+Operational risk management includes conduct risk, which is subject to mitigating procedures to assess product design and incentive models.
 The inspection area is responsible for fraud prevention.
 Irrespective of their origin, specific cases may be handled by risk committees and integrity and ethics committees.
 Itaú Unibanco has a governance process that is structured through forums and corporate bodies composed of senior management, which report to the Board of Directors, with well-defined roles and responsibilities in order to segregate the business and management and control activities, ensuring independence between the areas and, consequently, well-balanced decisions with respect to risks.
-This is reflected in the risk management process carried out on a decentralized basis under the responsibility of the business areas and by a centralized control carried out by the Compliance and Operational Risk departments, by means of methodologies, training courses, certification and monitoring of the control environment in an independent way.
+This is reflected in the risk management process carried out on a decentralized basis under the responsibility of the business areas and by a centralized control carried out by the internal control, compliance and operational risk department, by means of methodologies, training courses, certification and monitoring of the control environment in an independent way.

 The managers of the executive areas use corporate methods constructed and made available by the Operational Risk and Corporate Compliance and Money Laundering Prevention Areas.
-Among the methodologies and tools used are the self-evaluation and the map of the institution's prioritized risks, the approval of processes, products, the monitoring of key risk indicators and the database of operational losses, guaranteeing a single conceptual basis for managing risks.
+Among the methodologies and tools used are the self-evaluation and the map of the institution's prioritized risks, the approval of processes, products, the monitoring of key risk indicators and the database of operational losses, guaranteeing a single conceptual basis for managing processes, risks, projects and new products and services.